praveesh91/currency-converter/README.md

 # Alogirithm

-function accepts currency pair and currency value if currency pair directly present in the map multiply currency rate with currency value if currency pair is inverted form multiply currency value with 1/currency rate if currency pair not in the given data derive the pair
+function accepts currency pair and currency value

+1. if currency pair directly present in the map
+   1.1 multiply currency rate with currency value
+2. if currency pair is inverted form
+   2.1 swap the currency pair
+   2.2 multiply currency value with 1/currency rate
+3. if currency pair not in the given data derive the pair

 # Getting Started with Create React App